 The potential of developing a Xanax addiction

-The effects of Xanax can be highly addictive for individuals suffering with mental health issues.
-Known for its ability to supress anxious feelings, influencing a calming state, consistent use is likely.
+The effects of Xanax can be highly addictive for individuals suffering from mental health issues.
+Known for its ability to suppress anxious feelings, influencing a calming state, consistent use is likely.
 Those calming feelings will become an ongoing physical and psychological desire, driving cravings.
 In this situation, individuals may attempt to purchase Xanax illegally, to increase their prescribed dose.

 As withdrawal symptoms make an appearance, it is also likely that individuals will abuse Xanax and consume higher doses to delay those unbearable side effects.
 This is one of the clearest signs that a Xanax addiction is developing.

 If long-term Xanax abuse is experienced, psychotic behaviours, hallucinations and deeply embedded mental health issues can develop.
 Here is where the potential to rehabilitate can become difficult.
 However, it’s important to remember that addiction to Xanax can be treated.